VNNikolaidis/nnlib2Rcpp/README.md

 ---

-This collection of artificial neural networks (NNs or ANNs or ANSs).
+A collection of artificial neural networks (NNs or ANNs or ANSs).

 Currently includes versions of BP, Autoencoder, MAM, LVQ (supervised and unsupervised).
-All NNs were created using nnlib2 (a C++ library for implementing NNs) and interfaced with R via RCpp.
+All NNs are created using nnlib2 (a C++ library for implementing NNs) and interfaced with R via RCpp.

+The package also provides the NN R module (Class "NN") which allows creation and control of custom NNs configurations from R using predefined components; it also allows the addition of new user-defined NN components (layers, nodes, connection and sets of connections) using a predifined procedure (requires some familiarity with C++).

 ---